tstraus/entdlr/README.md

 ## ENTDLR

-Using the protobuf language (proto3) for custom cross-language code generation
+Using the FlatBuffer language for custom cross-language code generation